Krystian-L-Lis/Stage/README.md

 ## **Quick Start**

-This guide provides a brief overview of using the **Stage** library.
+This guide provides a brief overview of using the **Stage** framework.

 ---